Ankith-kumaran/Environmental-Hydrology-for-Data-Science-Project/README.md

  The following dataset, attached in the same repository titled 'forestfires.csv' is a dataset obtained from [here](https://www.kaggle.com/sumitm004/forest-fire-area).
 The dataset is obtained from the forest Fire Weather Index(FWI) which is the standard measure for forest fire intensity, based off of Canada.

- The following dataset consists of six components, which are as follows:
+ The following dataset contains data from 517 fires which took place in the Monteninho Natural Park, and consists of six components, which are as follows:

    1. X - x-axis spatial coordinate within the Montesinho park map: 1 to 9
    2. Y - y-axis spatial coordinate within the Montesinho park map: 2 to 9
    3. Month - month of the year: "jan" to "dec"
    4. Day - day of the week: "mon" to "sun"